Skip to content

 brain project list --json

-Options: - --json - Output JSON format
+Options: - --json - Output JSON format - --section <section> - PARA section (default: 01_active; valid: 01_active, 02_areas, 03_resources)

 brain project select [name]

-Description: Focus on a specific project
+Focus on a specific project.
+Focus persists across sessions.

 brain project select backend-api

-brain project select # Interactive selection
+brain project select # Interactive fzf selection

 brain project current